Santoku: Design

 Santoku blade geometry incorporates the sheep's foot tip.
 A sheep's foot design essentially draws the spine ('backstrap') down to the front, with very little clearance above the horizontal cutting plane when the blade is resting naturally from heel to forward cutting edge.
-Providing a more linear cutting edge, the santoku has limited 'rocking' travel (in comparison to a German/Western-style chef's knife).
+Providing a more linear cutting edge, the santoku has limited 'rocking' travel (in comparison to a European-style chef's knife).
 The santoku may be used in a rocking motion; however, very little cutting edge makes contact with the surface due to the extreme radius of the tip and very little 'tip travel' occurs due to the short cantilever span from contact landing to tip.
-An example of this limitation can be demonstrated in dicing an onion — a Western knife generally slices downward and then rocks the tip forward to complete a cut; whereas the santoku relies more on a single downward cut and even landing from heel to tip, thus using less of a rocking motion than Western style cutlery.
+An example of this limitation can be demonstrated in dicing an onion − a European knife generally slices downward and then rocks the tip forward to complete a cut; whereas the santoku relies more on a single downward cut and even landing from heel to tip, thus using less of a rocking motion.

 The santoku design is shorter, thinner, and so lighter, with more hardened steel in the tradition of Samurai sword steel (to compensate for thinness) than a traditional European chef's knife.
 Standard santoku blade length is between 15 and 18 cm, in comparison to the typical 20 cm European cook's knife.
-Most classic kitchen knives maintain a blade angle between 40 and 45 degrees (a bilateral 20 to 22½ degree shoulder, from cutting edge).
+Most classic kitchen knives maintain a blade angle between 40° and 45° (a bilateral 20° to 22½° shoulder, from cutting edge).

-Japanese knives typically incorporate a kataba chisel-edge (sharpened on one side), and maintain a more extreme angle (10 to 15 degree shoulder).
-A classic santoku, rather, incorporates the European-style, bilateral cutting edge, but maintain a more extreme 12 to 15 degree shoulder, akin to Japanese cutlery.
+Japanese knives typically incorporate a kataba chisel-edge (sharpened on one side), and maintain a more extreme angle (10° to 15° shoulder).
+A classic santoku, rather, incorporates the European-style, bilateral cutting edge, but maintain a more extreme 12° to 15° shoulder, akin to Japanese cutlery.
 It is critical to increase the hardness of santoku steel so edge retention is maintained and 'rolling' of the thin cutting edge is mitigated.
 However, harder, thinner steel is more likely to chip, when pushing against a bone for example.
 German knives use slightly 'softer' steel, but have more material behind their cutting edge.
-For the average user, a German-style knife is easier to sharpen, but a santoku knife, if used as designed, will hold its edge longer.
-With few exceptions, santoku knives typically have no bolster, sometimes incorporate 'fluted' sides, also known as a Granton edge, and maintain a more uniform thickness from spine to blade edge.
+For the average user, a European-style knife is easier to sharpen, but a santoku knife, if used as designed, will hold its edge longer.